akiarie/blog/_posts/2020-08-25-assurance-propositions.md

 2. **It is the will of God for all who are in Christ to be assured**, to come to have "the _full assurance_ of hope" (Heb.
 6:11), to boldy "enter with confidence the holy places by the blood of Jesus" and "draw near with true heart in _full assurance_ of faith...without wavering" (Heb.
-   10:19ff.), to "confirm their calling and election" (2 Peter 1:10), in order that "perfect love" may cast out all their fears (1 John 4:18), and they may sing triumphantly with the Psalmist, "the LORD is my light and my salvation, whom shall I fear?"
+   10:19ff.), to "confirm their calling and election" (2 Pet.
+1:10), in order that "perfect love" may cast out all their fears (1 John 4:18), and they may sing triumphantly with the Psalmist, "the LORD is my light and my salvation, whom shall I fear?"
 (Ps.
 27:1)